TheBeachLab/myComputing/README.md

 I used XFCE for a long time with compiz.
 It is very lightweight and it has many cool effects.
 But maybe biased from my 8-bit age, I use mostly command line tools.
 For that reason I swapped my window manager to i3wm.

+The program launcher is [rofi](https://github.com/DaveDavenport/rofi)

+The bar I use in i3 is [polybar](https://github.com/jaagr/polybar)

+For lock screen I have a script that pixelates the current screen.

 ## Cool programs

 * Betty, the CLI Siri